uniflow-io/uniflow/docs/blog/2019-12-13-patchbay/index.md

  MPMC functionality.
 This is the Poor man's replacement for services such as ngrok, IFTTT, serverless applications.

-Here, we will see how to implement a simple producer, to reflect Patchbay phylosphy.
+Here, we will see how to implement a simple consumer producer, to reflect Patchbay phylosphy.